-The big mobile networks cover 99% of the UK, but how can you be sure you’ll get good reception where you are?
-Here we explain how to check mobile coverage where you live and how to deal with any problems with signal...
+The big mobile networks cover 99% of the UK, but how can you be sure you’ll get good reception where you are? broadbandchoices explains how to check mobile coverage and what you should watch out for before you switch...

 In this guide: